Skip to main content

 Another example: I often make cauliflower mash for dinner, and my family enjoys it and has no problem with it.
 However, if I were to make that in place of mashed potatoes on Turkey Day, there would be mass mutiny in my house.
 It's one day, and it's made from scratch and whole ingredients.
 Why stress about it?

 As for desserts, I don't go crazy making dozens of different varieties anymore.
 I used to make a bunch of low-carb options, but then I'd be the only one eating them.
-I don't need to eat a whole pie or plate of cookies myself, so instead I make two or three family favorites, enjoy the heck out of a couple, and move on.
+I don't need to eat a whole pie or plate of cookies myself, so instead I make two or three family favorites, enjoy the heck out of a couple servings, and move on.
 Again, I make them from scratch, avoiding all the preservatives and other additives in ultra-processed foods, and we only eat them once a year.

 I've often heard, it's not what you do between Christmas (or Thanksgiving) and New Year's, it's what you do between New Year's and Christmas that counts.